-No two systems implement OpenNotes in exactly the same way.
-While in some respects it is a relatively simple intervention, there are many things to consider as institutions think through how the practice of sharing visit notes will work in their particular circumstance.
+No two systems implement open notes the same way.
+While in some respects it is a relatively simple intervention, there are many things to consider as institutions think through how the practice of sharing visit notes will work for their specific circumstances.

-We encourage you to invite clinician and patient representatives from your institution to participate in planning for OpenNotes, and for monitoring its evolution once launched.
-We offer some suggestions based on what we have learned from many colleagues and collaborators nationwide.
+We encourage you to invite health professionals and patient representatives from your institution to participate in planning for open notes, and for monitoring its evolution after its launch.
+We offer some suggestions based on what we've learned from many colleagues and collaborators nationwide.